Great basketball quotes made by the Basketball God's - Part 1

 1. “The key is to maintain evenness.
-Try to play one possession at a time, regardless of what happened on the last possession” LeBron James was much criticized for passing the ball on some of the last posetions instead of taking a shot.
-Every time the play was good in terms of that the player that targeted by the pass had a better shot then LeBron.
+Try to play one possession at a time, regardless of what happened on the last possession” LeBron James was much criticized for passing the ball on some of the last possessions instead of taking a shot.
+Every time the play was good in terms of that the player that was targeted by the pass had a better shot than LeBron.
 Make the right play every time.
 I like that.

 3. “The game honors toughness” Hustle, hustle, hustle.
 Every ball is yours until it's in the opponent's hands.
 50/50 balls are very important, not in terms of more possessions, but in terms of the mentality.

 4. “We’re building a culture of accountability, trust, and togetherness.
 Entitlement will not be tolerated” It's all about the team.
 2 or even 3 guys can't win a game all alone.
 It's all about the group and love and care.